 Creating Privacy Screening With Palm Trees

-Palms are rarely used for privacy screens or hedges, but some species are well-suited for these purposes.
-Areca palms and Lipstick palms have long been used as screens or hedges in South Florida.
+Palms are rarely used for privacy screens or hedges, but some species are well suited for these uses.
+Areca palm and Lipstick palm have long been used as screens or hedges in South Florida.

 Many other palms with multiple trunks work well too.
-Cat palms and Paurotis palms create excellent screening.
-Other popular palms used for screening include Needle, Lady, and Seashore palms.
+Cat palm and Paurotis palm create excellent screening.
+Other popular palms that are used for screening are needle palm, lady palm, and seashore palm.

-You can also use these palms in groupings of three or more to enhance the dramatic effect or scatter them throughout the yard to tie the entire landscape together.
+You can also use these palms in groupings of three or more to enhance the dramatic effect or spread them throughout the yard tying the entire landscape together.

-To draw more attention to the palms, plant them closely together, making them appear as if they arise from a single root zone.
-I recommend using an odd number of plants in a group rather than an even number.
+To focus more attention on the palms, you can plant them close together so they look as if they arise from one root zone.
+I recommend using an odd rather than even number of plants in a group.

-Some palms that are great for clustering include Carpentaria, Foxtail, Coconut, Guadalupe, Princess, and Royal palms.
+Some palms that are great for clustering are Carpentaria, Foxtail, Coconut, Guadalupe, Princess, and Royal palms.

 Mixing Palm Trees With Different Leaf Types

-Another mix that I like is Kentia palms with Chinese Needle palms planted beneath.
+Another mix that I like is Kentia palm with Chinese needle palm planted beneath.
 For more visual interest, you can plant large fan palms close to large feather palms.

 Using Container Palm Trees

-Some palms look attractive in containers on patios, porches, or around pools.
-Don’t forget, that the same soil, light, temperature, and moisture requirements apply to potted palms as they do to in-ground palms.
+Some palms look attractive in containers on patios and porches or around pools.
+Don’t forget, that the same soil, light, temperature, and moisture requirements apply to potted palms as they do to inground palms.

 Choose slow-growing palms, as fast-growing palms will quickly outgrow containers.
 After two to four years (depending on the species), repot them into a larger container.

-If the plant gets too big or it’s too hard to find an even bigger pot, plant it in the ground.
+If the plant gets too big or if it’s too hard to find an even bigger pot, plant it into the ground.

 Creating Formal or Informal Landscape Design With Palm Trees

 Palms are great for creating formal or informal gardens.
-In a formal garden, they add an element of grace and elegance offering symmetry, squared-off hedges, and straight lines.
+In the formal garden, they add an element of grace and elegance offering symmetry, squared-off hedges, and straight lines.

-Different palms with straight trunks and full crowns equally spaced fit the formal garden exceptionally well.
+Different palms with straight trunks and full crowns equally spaced fit the formal garden extremely well.
 They can be used to soften the corners of buildings or emphasize entrances.

 Creating an informal tropical atmosphere in the garden couldn’t be any easier with the use of palms.
 A naturalistic landscape with a blend of different plants and curving lines is the essence of an informal tropical garden.